jhonsfranky17/jhonsfranky17/README.md

 **`Believer`**

-I'm a full-stack web developer and I'm the founder of BrosCode!
+I'm a full-stack web developer and I'm the cofounder of BrosCode!
 I make noodles, music, and websites when I'm bored.
 My coding journey began in 8th grade with Java, but JavaScript recently became my go-to language.
 Beyond coding, I make music covers and post them on social media.
 I'm also the proud founder of a multi-genre music band named Infinity.
 My journey in tech and music is driven by creativity and innovation, aiming to deliver excellence in both fields.
 I publish web development related content on "[BrosCode][broscode]" and my music content on "[jhonsfranky17][instagram]" and "[Infinity Band][youtube]."

 ---